| |

 Take a good multivitamin to cover all the bases, and add the necessary supplements you need to help keep your skin supple, your bones strong, and your brain and body age well.

-After consulting with my dr and doing a ton of research online, I take what some call an un-Godly about vitamins and supplements.
+After consulting with my doctor and doing a ton of research online, I take what some call an un-Godly about vitamins and supplements.

 Related article: The best supplements for women over 50+